emeralddawns/Clustering-Crypto-Currencies/README.md

 # unsupervised-machine-learning
-This assignment consisted of using python, pandas, and sklearn to build a machine learning model.
+This assignment consisted of using python, pandas, and sklearn to build a machine learning model and determining if a dataset can be clustered.

 # What the code does (in general terms)
-The **crypto_comparison.ipynb** code pre-processes the data by filtering for coin types that are currently being traded and have been mined.
+The **crypto_comparison.ipynb** code pre-processes the data by filtering for coin types that are have been mined and are currently being traded.
 Coin names and null values are removed, categorical data is converted to numeric, and the dataset is scaled.

 Dimensionality is reduced using Principle Component Analysis (PCA) and T-distributed Stochastic Neighbor Embedding (t-SNE).